Connect with us

 Arched window.
 PHOTO | COURTESY

-Different types of windows are designed to serve different purposes in a modern home, from offering security to daylighting and enhancing the aesthetical appeal of the house.
+Windows are designed to serve different purposes in modern buildings, from offering security to daylighting and enhancing the aesthetical appeal of the house.

-Here are 17 window types that can be fitted in your home.
+Here are 17 different types of windows that can be fitted in your building.

 1. Round Circle Windows

-These types of windows give your home some historical décor – making it look like Gothic or Victorian era house.
+These windows give your home some historical décor – making it look like a Gothic or Victorian-era house.
 Circle windows sell for between $250 and $750 per unit.

 2. Arched Windows

-These are windows types that came with rounded tops.
-Most of them are not designed to be opened and are commonly fitted above standard house windows types to offer ventilation.
+These are windows that came with rounded tops.
+Most are not designed to be opened and are commonly fitted above standard house window types to offer ventilation.

 Arched windows cost between $325 and $500 per unit.